OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 In March 1967 the Methodist Church celebrated 100 years in Cambridge and produced a book ‘A Great Cloud of Witnesses’ written by Rev Len Shapcott.
 They held a service, showed historical slides, had a garden party and finished off with a social.

 In June 1967 the Duke of Cambridge Oddfellow Lodge notched up 100 years in Cambridge and displayed their regalia, photographs and minute books in their rooms in Empire Street.
-(Now occupied by the craft/gift shop, Empire Rose).
+This building still stands (2018)

 In 1960 the Girl Guides opened their new hall in Te Koutu Domain.
 There were two guide companies, one with Miss Gladys Holt and the other with Mrs Nancy Boyce.
 A new company had also started at Te Miro with Mrs Langlands and in 1962, her daughter Heather, became Cambridge’s first Queen’s Guide.
 The two Brownie companies were led by Miss Margaret Willis (now Vosper) and Mrs Helen Seymour.